tophat17/jelly-request/README.md

 # Jelly Request

-**Jelly Request** is a handy little app that keeps your media library fresh by automatically adding trending movies from IMDb to your Jellyseerr requests.
-No more hunting down what’s popular—it does the work for you, so you can kick back and enjoy your movies.
+**Jelly Request** keeps your media library up to date by automatically adding the top trending movies from IMDb to Jellyseerr.
+You don’t have to search for what’s popular—the app does it for you.
+Just relax and enjoy the latest movies.

 ---